-As regular readers of our Miami, Florida Workers’ Compensation Law Blog know, we typically dedicate this space to issues important to people who suffer injuries on the job.
+As regular readers of our Coral Gables, Florida Workers’ Compensation Law Blog know, we typically dedicate this space to issues important to people who suffer injuries on the job.
 A recent study by the Workers Compensation Research Institute (WCRI) helps policy makers, legislators and injured employees across the nation assess how their states measure up in terms of workers’ comp payments to medical professionals.

 The 10th edition of the WCRI Medical Price Index for Workers’ Compensation compares prices paid for medical services across 35 states that represent nearly 90 percent of all workers’ comp benefits paid in the U.S. It also tracks changes in prices over the decade from 2008 to last year for services by doctors, physical therapists and chiropractors.